cosmos/cosmos/README.md

 The Lightning Network is a proposed message relay network operating at a layer above the Bitcoin blockchain, enabling many orders of magnitude improvement in transaction throughput by moving the majority of transactions outside of the consensus ledger into so-called "payment channels".
-This is made possible (with great difficulty) by the Bitcoin scripting language, which enables parties to enter into stateful contracts where the state can be updated by sharing digital signatures, and contracts can be closed by finally publishing evidence onto the blockchain, a mechanism first popularized by cross-chain atomic swaps.
+This is made possible by on-chain cryptocurrency scripts, which enables parties to enter into stateful contracts where the state can be updated by sharing digital signatures, and contracts can be closed by finally publishing evidence onto the blockchain, a mechanism first popularized by cross-chain atomic swaps.
 By openning payment channels with many parties, participants in the Lightning Network can become focal points for routing the payments of others, leading to a fully connected payment channel network, at the cost of capital being tied up on payment channels.

 While the Lightning Network can also easily extend across multiple independent blockchains to allow for the transfer of _value_ via an exchange market, it